AlexandreBidon/playlist-maker/README.md

 To run the API you have to run the file `__main__.py` in the web_service folder.
 You will have the address of the local server.

+The webservice offers the following endpoints:

+- HTTP GET on `/` : Healthcheck of AudioDB and LyricsOVH
+- HTTP GET on `/random/{artist_name}` : Returns the info of a random song from an artist
+- HTTP GET on `/random-id/{artist_name}` : Returns the id of a random song from an artist
+- HTTP GET on `/info/{song_id}` : Returns the info of a song

 You can use the file `info.log` to debug.

 To use the client you can run the file `__main__.y` in the client folder.
 Note : This main file is directly launching an demo playlist with a pre-created file.
 If you want to use your own file you can import the `MainClient` object situated in core.
 You can then use the `create_playlist` method to create your own playlist.
 The `create_playlist` method requires 3 arguments :